Busways Travel Services: Darlington Bus War involvement

+Operations

 Economic

 The name "Economic" had been used by the associated businesses of GR Anderson and EW Wilson of Whitburn for their services between Sunderland and South Shields.
 These had been acquired by Tyne & Wear PTE on 1 January 1975.
-Prior to deregulation, TWPTE had painted an Atlantean in the old Economic colours of maroon and off-white (with black lining) to mark the 60th anniversary of the business, and as deregulation approached two of brand-new Leyland Olympians were delivered to the PTE in those colours, and with gold "ECONOMIC" fleetnames.
-At deregulation the Sunderland - South Shields routes 505 and 506 became Economic routes E1 and E2 (the E6 was introduced later), although Economic was in reality part of South Shields Busways.
+Prior to deregulation, TWPTE had painted a Leyland Atlantean double-decker bus in the old Economic colours of maroon and off-white with black lining to mark the 60th anniversary of the business, and as deregulation approached, two brand-new Leyland Olympian double-deckers were delivered to the PTE in those colours, bearing gold "ECONOMIC" fleetnames.
+At deregulation, Economic was revived as the low-cost competitive operation of South Shields Busways, with Sunderland to South Shields services 505 and 506 becoming Economic routes E1 and E2.

 Armstrong Galley

 On 24 August 1973, Tyne & Wear PTE acquired two associated Newcastle-based businesses, R Armstrong (Bus Proprietor) Ltd. and Galley's Coaches Ltd., and immediately the "Armstrong Galley" name was adopted for the PTE's coaching and private hire division.
 Initially retaining the original PTE yellow and cream colours (of Newcastle Corporation), a new colour scheme of mid-blue with yellow, orange and red stripes was adopted around 1980.
-Armstrong Galley introduced a flagship service to London in the early 1980s, competing with National Express, and branded "Non-Stop Clipper". and used the striking 3 axle double deck coach, the MCW Metroliner.
-The Armstrong Galley operations continued unchanged with the creation of Busways in October 1986, but in the early 1990s it expanded into low-cost bus operation (using other divisions' cast-offs), culminating in an "Armstrong Galley Buses" operation being set up.
-These vehicles used a livery of mid-blue and white.
-After the Stagecoach takeover, the Armstrong Galley operations were closed down, with buses being transferred to Blue Bus Services.
+Armstrong Galley introduced a flagship service to London in the early 1980s, competing with National Express, using MCW Metroliner coaches branded as the "Non-Stop Clipper".

+The Armstrong Galley operations continued unchanged with the creation of Busways in October 1986, however in the early 1990s, it expanded into low-cost bus operation, culminating in an "Armstrong Galley Buses" operation being set up.
+After the Stagecoach takeover, Armstrong Galley's bus operations were closed down, with the coach operation later sold to East Yorkshire Motor Services' Tyneside Coach Travel subsidiary in late 1996.
-Tyne & Wear Omnibus Company

-Tyne & Wear Omnibus Company was an independent operator purchased by Go-Ahead Group, then immediately sold to Busways for £2m on 17 November 1989.
-Tyne & Wear Omnibus Company wore a livery of a white upper, dark blue lowers, with a green and maroon double stripe, and yellow fleet names.
-The identity was short-lived, and used only on minibuses.
-It disappeared in the withdrawal of these vehicles, with services transferred to Busways and Blue Bus.

-Welcome Passenger Services

-Welcome was an independent minibus based competitor in Newcastle using red and yellow vehicles.
-The company was bought by Busways in August 1993 and run as a subsidiary until the company was made dormant on 31 October.
+Fleet

+As of the purchase by Stagecoach in July 1994, Busways Travel Services was operating a fleet of over 600 buses based at four depots.